Big Bear Lake this Winter; Planning the Trip That Fits Your Travel Style.

 - Highway Alert: Hwy 38 closed—use Hwy 18 (Lucerne Valley) or Hwy 330 (Running Springs)

-California’s most authentic escape is refreshingly unpretentious and just a few hours of scenic driving.
+California’s most authentic mountain escape sits just a few hours away.
+Refreshingly unpretentious.
+Utterly transformative.
 Before you know it, you will be soaking in a private hot tub with champagne chilled, surrounded by snow-covered… well everything, and a mountain community that knows exactly when to show up with impeccable service.

 What Big Bear IS (and Isn’t).

-Let’s be clear: Big Bear isn’t that resort where you will find miles of Olympic-sized ski runs or massive high-end lodges and it doesn’t have an average annual snowfall that ranks among the deepest in the world.
-You will find an intimate exclusive mountain community that offers as much luxury and privacy as you desire, and as much warmth and connection as you need.
+Big Bear is an intimate mountain community that offers as much luxury and privacy as you desire, with as much warmth and connection as you need.
+Let’s be clear: You won’t find Olympic-scale ski runs or international resort glitz, and that’s exactly the point.

 Craving an adrenaline rush?
 Hit the terrain parks and ziplines.
 Need slow mornings meant for sleeping in and casual strolls through The Village in search of good coffee and the occasional boutique find?
 That’s there too.
 Big Bear embodies “townsizing” – the latest micro-trend where travelers are redefining traditional vacations by choosing small towns over crowded destinations.
 It’s about the experience rather than checking boxes on an itinerary.
 Big Bear gives you permission to just be.